This is Where You Start When You Think Your Child May Need a Therapist

 - Family Services has mental health services available to children and adolescents.
 A sliding scale fee based on income and family size for Champaign County residents is available if needed.

-Of course, not all kids who could benefit from seeing a therapist receive a specific diagnosis.
+Not all kids who could benefit from seeing a therapist receive a specific diagnosis

 If you’re wondering if your child needs a therapist, consider this list via the Cleveland Clinic, as to when parents should be concerned.
 Of course, some of these situations are much more concerning than others, and should be addressed sooner than later.